FG sets to recruit 5,000 unemployed Nigerians for BRISIN implementation - Vanguard News

-Dr Anthony Uwa, the Head of BRISIN implementation in Nigeria, told Newsmen on Sunday in Abuja that more Nigerians would be recruited after the pilot phase.
+Dr Anthony Uwa, the Head of BRISIN implementation in Nigeria, said on Sunday in Abuja that more Nigerians would be recruited after the pilot phase.

 Uwa said the system aimed at bringing developmental and economic growth in the country through the use of data collection of people and other relevant information.